-- Private Public Partnership (PPP) and Design, Build, Finance, Maintain, Operate (DBFMO).
+- Private-Public Partnership (PPP) and Design, Build, Finance, Maintain, Operate (DBFMO).

 Measuring the contribution to corporate targets, alignment of corporate real estate strategy with overall corporate strategy.

 REN assessments give input to make informed decisions and identify any improvements to the building (portfolio) that may be necessary.
 It makes communication about portfolio and asset performance between end-users and professionals easier.

 The REN method is helpful in identifying relevant measurement criteria/indicators for the assessment of owned and leased real estate.
 With a weighted rating, it can be determined to what extend the real estate is used effectively, efficiently and meets user satisfaction in comparison to the stated policy goals.
 In the REN 3.0, matching supply and demand takes place on themes as:

 Control and risk management on the real estate portfolio becomes possible.
 A rating of buildings helps as a baseline assessment for better matching the actual space usage to the space requirement.

 Making cost savings visible and pointing out over complete buildings for disposition.
-For vacancy, an appropriate new destination can be found.
-The buildings eligible for disposition have to be compared against companies real estate policy for the medium to long term to prevent that the ‘Crown jewels’ are being sold.
+For vacancies, an appropriate new destination can be found.
+The buildings eligible for disposition have to be compared against the companies real estate policy for the medium to long term to prevent that the ‘Crown jewels’ are being sold.

 REN can also be used to monitor if sustainable buildings are used and managed in a sustainable way.